hashicorp/terraform/website/source/docs/providers/postgresql/r/postgresql_role.html.markdown

   is `false`.

 * `inherit` - (Optional) Defines whether a role "inherits" the privileges of roles it is a member of.
-Default value is `false`.
+Default value is `true`.

 * `login` - (Optional) Defines whether role is allowed to log in.
 Roles without this attribute are useful for managing database privileges, but are not users